britsnj/enscraper/project_notes.md

 - Struggling trying to extract data based on string from a series.
 #220409
 - Mask sorted.
 Now need to apply the mask to the dataframe.
+#220412
+- Mask applied.
+Works like a charm.
+Now need to find a way to save into a usable format.